 The Nevada Golf Alliance members are leaders in protecting and conserving the environment at every level.

 Golf Courses in Southern Nevada are limited to 6.3 acre-feet of water per irrigated acre annually.
-Each golf course must submit its own water-use reduction plan containing at least the following
+Each golf course must submit its own water-use reduction plan containing at least the following elements:

 Golf courses in the City of Las Vegas are subject to turf restrictions set at 5 acres average per hole, with a maximum 10 additional acres for driving ranges.